reverentgeek/node-weight-tracker/docs/blog-post.md

 ## Add a PostgreSQL Database Build Script

-In order to use a database, you need a way to initialize it with any tables and other schema, initial data, and so forth.
+In order to use a database, you need a way to first set up any tables and other schema, initial data, and so forth.
 One way to do that is to create a script.
 Here you'll use Node.js to execute a build script that will create the schema needed for the application.

-Next, create a folder in the root of the project named `tools`.
+Create a folder in the root of the project named `tools`.
 In this folder, create a new file named `initdb.js` and add the following code.

 ```js
 "use strict";